How to Grow Radishes: The Complete Guide

 Thinning Radishes

 “Thinning” is probably the most important step in growing radishes.
-Once the seedlings are 2 inches tall or about a week old, it’s important to thin radishes to three-inch spacings.
+Once the seedlings are 2 inches tall or about a week old, it’s important to thin radishes to 2 to 3-inch spacings.
 Crowded radishes do not grow well, and you’ll end up getting small, shriveled, inedible roots.

 To thin, just snip the greens at the soil line.
 The thinnings are edible, so add them to a salad!
 Or, if thinnings have been carefully extracted with roots, leaves, and stem intact, replant them.
 Transplants might be a bit stressed, but they should recover.